Al Horford NBA Playoffs Player Props: Celtics vs. Hawks

 - Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.

-- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's attempts from beyond the arc.
+- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's shots from beyond the arc.

-- Defensively, the Hawks are 25th in the NBA, conceding 118.1 points per game.

-- The Hawks are the 19th-ranked team in the league, giving up 44.1 rebounds per game.
+- Conceding 44.1 rebounds per game, the Hawks are the 19th-ranked squad in the NBA.

-- In terms of assists, the Hawks are ranked 22nd in the NBA, giving up 26.0 per game.
+- Looking at assists, the Hawks have given up 26 per game, 22nd in the league.

-- Looking at 3-pointers, the Hawks are eighth in the NBA, allowing 11.9 makes per game.
+- Conceding 11.9 made 3-pointers per contest, the Hawks are the eighth-ranked squad in the league.

 Al Horford vs. the Hawks